martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 Difference between 296 dimensions of original dataset and 160 dimensions to keep at least 95% of variance might offer reduce computational demands, but at the same time complicates interpretation of clusters where each of the 147 components is a black box without a morphological meaning.
 It is expected that GMM will be able to handle 296 dimension, even though the computation might require more resources.
 The decision for the purpose of this research is to skip dimensionality reduction, unless GMM proves to struggle to identify clusters.
 In the further development of the method, it may be helpful to employ PCA, however that is left for future exploration.

 #### Levels of DHC resolution and its scalability
 The ideal outcome of DHC recognition is each cluster as a distinct urban tissue.
 However, the definition of urban tissue does not specify the threshold when two similar parts of the city are still the same tissue type and when they become different one.
 This issue is actually mirrored in the clustering method.
 The ideal outcome of clustering is the optimal number of clusters based on the actual structure of the observed data.
 That might not be straightforward to determine as better-looking clustering (from the statistical, not visual perspective) might be just overfitted.
 Moreover, the relation between resulting clusters and urban tissues is always questionable as there is no ground truth for either of them.
 Detecting 5 large cluster in the whole Prague would likely be based on under-fitted model and cluster would not represent urban tissues in traditional sense, but their aggregations.
 On the other hand, detecting 100 would likely represent over-fitted model and each cluster would be only a part of a tissue.
-It is expected that statistically optimal number of clusters should be close to what we would normally call urban tissue, however this link require further interpretative work, which should happen based on taxonomy of DHC to allow scalar flexibility.
+It is expected that statistically optimal number of clusters should be close to what we would normally call urban tissue, however this link require further interpretative work, which should happen based on taxonomy of DHC to allow scale-dependent flexibility.
 For that reason, this section focuses on the first part, i.e. detection of optimal number of clusters, and section XX in following chapter 8 discuss the relationship between tissue and DHC in detail.

 ##### Number of components
 Gaussian Mixture Model clustering requires, similarly to k-means, specification of number of components of the model (i.e., clusters) prior clustering.
 However, that number is usually not known, especially in the case of urban form.
 Assumptions can be made based on the expert knowledge, but that would limit the application and unsupervised nature of the whole process and go essentially against the prepositions set in chapter 5.